mrhouzlane/Botminator/README.md

 ## BOTMINATOR

-Quick info : -- botminator is a name inspired by the movie terminator ---

-This is the official repository for Chainlink Hackathon with Encode Club 2022 🎛.
+🪢🪢 This is the official repository for Chainlink Hackathon with Encode Club 2022 🪢🪢

 ##### REMINDER -- THIS IS NOT A FLASHSWAP BUT A TRADING USE CASE WITH CHAINLINK KEEPERS -- YOU DO YOU, WE ARE NOT RESPONSIBLE FOR ANY LOSSES --